Search

 Raglan Sleeves in Sportswear and Athleisure

 Raglan sleeves are a staple in sportswear due to their unique design that enhances movement and comfort.
-The seamless transition from collar to underarm reduces friction and chafing, which is ideal for athletic activities.
+The transition from collar to underarm reduces friction and chafing, which is ideal for athletic activities.
 Many baseball and football jerseys are made with these sleeves to give athletes optimal flexibility and mobility.

 Raglan sleeves are also a significant part of athleisure wear.
 The diagonal seam adds a sporty look, making any fit fashionable on and off the field.
-Brands like Public Rec, Ministry of Supply, and Truwear offer raglan sleeve t-shirts, hoodies and quarter-zips for the athletic look, combining the benefits of the raglan design with moisture-wicking fabrics for added comfort.
+Brands like Public Rec, Ministry of Supply, and Truwear offer raglan sleeve t-shirts, hoodies, and quarter-zips for the athletic look, combining the benefits of the raglan design with moisture-wicking fabrics for added comfort.

 The diagonal seam adds a dynamic element to your outfit, while the fit provides a contemporary, stylish edge.
 Brands have embraced this design in everything from hoodies to jackets, making them a versatile and essential feature in men’s athleisure wardrobes.